trueos/pcbsd/src-qt5/docs/introduction.rst

 * The "Enterprise (Long Term Support)" repository has been added to :menuselection:`AppCafe® --> Configure --> Repository Configuration`.
 This option is meant for enterprise users that wish to only receive software updates which fix known security vulnerabilities.

+* The "Allow Valid Users with UID under 1000" checkbox and "Additonal Excluded Users" field have been added to :menuselection:`Control Panel --> Login Manager --> Misc`.

 * The **probe-netdrives**,
   **list-mountednetdrives**,
   **mountnet**, and